 Drivers in Florida have probably heard that Florida is a “no-fault” state.
 While you may have heard of the term, do you know what it means?
 How does it factor into your car accident?
 Is no one really at fault if there is a car accident?
 As a Florida driver, it is important to understand what living in a “no-fault” state actually means.

 When it comes to Florida personal injury law, the term “no-fault” has to do with car insurance.
 It does not have an affect on car accidents, in that someone can certainly still be found at fault for an accident.
 No-fault refers only to an individual’s auto insurance policy.
-Florida adopted the no-fault insurance policy in 1971; it was only the second state in the United States to do so.
-It was originally intended to reduce the number of personal injury claims that were filed following a car accident, but it does not eliminate the possibility of a personal injury lawsuit.
+Florida adopted the no-fault insurance policy in 1971.
+It was only the second state in the United States to do so.
+The policy was originally intended to reduce the number of personal injury claims that were filed following a car accident.
+However, it does not eliminate the possibility of a personal injury lawsuit.

 - Give individuals involved in an accident the ability to collect from their insurance policies, even if they were found to be at fault in the accident.